 Functional skills offer a shorter and more suitable way to meet entry requirements for many courses.
 Therefore they are a great way to gain the fundamental skills you need to succeed in vocational learning.
 In this blog post, we’ll tell you everything you need to know about functional skills.

 Functional skills are the essential Maths, English and ICT skills that people are likely to require in the workplace (and sometimes for day-to-day tasks in their personal lives too).
-The courses cover the fundamentals of these subjects and enable people to apply what they’re learning within these subjects to real-life, practical situations.
+Functional skills courses cover the fundamentals of these subjects and enable people to apply what they’re learning within these subjects to real-life, practical situations.

-As they involve fewer hours of study, these courses can also be completed quicker than GCSEs.
+As they involve fewer hours of study, these courses can also be completed even quicker than GCSEs.
 In fact, as a distance learning college, Oxbridge enables pupils to complete qualifications at their own pace, anywhere they’d like to study.
 This flexibility offers a significant advantage to our students.
 You can study on your phone, laptop or tablet.

-Our Functional skills courses take an average of about two months to complete.
+Our Functional Skills courses take an average of about two months to complete.
 However, if you decide to enrol, we give our students six months to finish their course.
 If you need longer, then just ask us to arrange an extension for you.
 If you require a six-month study break, we also offer this for free.

-A lot of employers do like functional skills as qualifications.
+A lot of employers do respect functional skills as qualifications.
 In addition to the functional skills level 1 and function skills level 2 courses being viewed as equivalent to GCSE qualifications, many employers see functional skills as a useful stepping stone before apprenticeships.

 Employer feedback was given to the Department for Education when they suggested new subject content for functional skills courses.